Savasana during Pregnancy: 4 Ways to Safely Modify It

 During the first months of your pregnancy, your baby and uterus are still very small.
-Therefore, during the first months it still OK for you to lie on your back.
+Therefore, during the first months, it is still OK for you to lie on your back.

 But, as you reach 16 weeks or 4 months, your baby is roughly the size of an avocado.
-So, along with the placenta, uterus and the amniotic fluid, the weight of your belly increases.
+So, along with the placenta, uterus, and amniotic fluid, the weight of your belly increases.

 During the later months of pregnancy, lying on your back can cause compression of the inferior vena cava.
 It can lower your blood pressure, make you dizzy, cause pain and muscle twitching, as well as fluid retention.

 To prevent this from happening, do not lay on your back after week 16.
 Some experts say that up to 20 weeks is fine, as well.